 Grinding noises usually start as ringing sounds that were left unattended to and are due to badly worn brake pads.
 Most high quality brake pads have small tab that will ring on the rotor when the pad gets worn down.
 If the pads aren’t replaced soon enough the pad friction material will be completely worn away and the metal backing plate will start grinding on the rotor.
 For more information, check out our article about noisy brakes.

 Why Is My Car Making Whining Noises When I Turn the Steering Wheel?

 It is very common for car owners to experience a whining noise when accelerating.
-Cars can make a whining noise from 1 of 2 places.
+Cars can make these whining noises from 1 of 2 places.
 The transmission or the power steering system.
 They make similar noises because the working fluid and pumps in each have very similar designs.
 Luckily, the pumps are in very different places so it’s usually easy to tell if you are experiencing an automatic transmission problem or if you need to check the power steering fluid.
-If the noise is from the front of the engine, then it’s your power steering pump making the noise.
+If the noise is from the front of the engine, then it’s a power steering pump noise.